mbhynes/boots/README.md

   - The class overrides the default ``keras.Model.train_step()`` method and calls the ``optimizer.iterate()`` method, which performs an iteration of the optimization algorithm
   - Each call to ``iterate()`` requires a callable providing the $b$-dimensional loss function vector (that is, the loss for each of the individual $b$ samples in the mini-batch) and $(b \times N)$-dimensional matrix of stacked $N$-dimensional gradient vectors for each sample
     - This callable is wrapped in a `tensorflow.function` and provides the function/gradient through a tensorflow [``GradientTape.jacobian``](https://www.tensorflow.org/api_docs/python/tf/GradientTape#jacobian) through the private method [``_fg``](https://github.com/mbhynes/boots/blob/10774d4a88ed655cbbf8ab4c619791fad0b527f6/boots/models.py#L233)
-    - Computing the Jacobian is really slow and memory intensive---in fact to compute the Jacobian robustly on large models with the batch sizes on the order of $2^{10}$ we found it necessary to split the mini-batch into chunks of less than $2^5$ samples, accumulate the results in a [TensorArray](https://www.tensorflow.org/api_docs/python/tf/TensorArray) and then concatenate the results.
+    - Computing the Jacobian is really slow and memory intensive---in fact to compute the Jacobian robustly on large models with the batch sizes on the order of $2^{10}$ we found it necessary to split the mini-batch into chunks of less than $2^5$ samples, accumulate the values in a [TensorArray](https://www.tensorflow.org/api_docs/python/tf/TensorArray), and then concatenate the intermediary results.
 As an aside, there have been discussions for years about how to compute Jacobians in tensorflow (e.g. [tensorflow#4897](https://github.com/tensorflow/tensorflow/issues/4897), [tensorflow#675](https://github.com/tensorflow/tensorflow/issues/675)), and it is known that this an atypical use case not efficiently handled by a reverse-mode autodifferentiation system.
   - Please note that during training this model performs conversions between the [``tensorflow.Tensor``](https://www.tensorflow.org/api_docs/python/tf/Tensor) (2-dimensional) representations of the model weights and their stacked (1-dimensional) [``numpy.ndarray``](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) representation each time the function/gradient is evaluated on a mini-batch, since we've used a prebuild line search in `scipy` rather than implement one natively in `tensorflow` for a simple prototype.

 - [``BootstrappedFirstOrderOptimizer``](https://github.com/mbhynes/boots/blob/8adfee0ab6c4023be6e79563220710b75ac7537d/boots/optimizers.py#L333)